lyubeka99/hAPI/README.md

 ## Limitiations
 * Currently, the tool only works with an OpenAPI schema as input.
 I will try to include more possible inputs depending on different use cases.
 * The tool generates reports in HTML and JSON.
 Let me know if you would like any other report formats.

+## Licenses
+This project is licensed under the MIT License.

+However, for testing purposes I used the OpenAPI Petstore example JSON as well as the [Full Stack FastAPI Template](https://github.com/fastapi/full-stack-fastapi-template).
+Big thanks to these projects.
+If you are a contributor on these projects and you want me to include a license or attribution - please let me know, I would be happy to.